-First, if you want to buy a myoelectric arm for a child, we think the Hero Arm is a slam dunk.
+First, if you want to buy a myoelectric arm for a child, we think the Hero Arm should be at the top of your list.
 Open Bionics clearly understands the needs of children with limb differences.
 They have an array of Disney-themed covers.
 They sell the Hero Arm for one of the lowest prices on the market.
 And they even have a special re-fit program that resizes the arm as a child grows.
 No one else in the market caters to children like this.

-If you’re an adult with a limb difference, you have to consider a number of factors.
+If you’re an adult with a limb difference, you have to consider several factors.
 If you need to pick up objects heavier than 8 kg or operate machinery with your myoelectric hand, the Hero Arm isn’t for you.
-If you’re going to use it for rough outdoor work or even on a shop or manufacturing floor, the Taska hand is probably the better choice.
+If you’re going to use it for rough outdoor work or even on a shop or manufacturing floor, the TASKA hand is probably the better choice.

 But if you’re going to use it for light tasks and you don’t need all the advanced features of leading myoelectric arms/hands, then you may well find that the Hero Arm suits you perfectly — especially for the price!

 For a list of competitor devices, see all bionic hands.